-- Hire a web design company or web developer who specialises in website design and development (Hint, this will usually cost ZAR5,000-150,000, depending on the size of your site.
-If a web hosting package costs around ZAR100 a month, then web design and building is most definitely not included),
+- Hire a web design company or web developer who specialises in website design and development (This will usually cost ZAR5,000-1,500,000 or more depending on the size of your site.
+If a web hosting package costs around ZAR100 a month, then web design and building is most definitely not included).

 - Learn web development yourself.
 Without this knowledge, you may struggle at various stages of launching and/or managing your website.